Housing Accommodations for Students with Disabilities

 Process for requesting special consideration

-Any student requesting special consideration should download the Documentation of Medical and/or Psychological Conditions (PDF).
-The student will need to complete a portion of the form and then ask a health care professional to provide the remaining information.
-Individuals requesting the use of a service or assistance animal should refer to the service and assistance animals policy for complete details of defintions, procedures and handler responsbiliies.
+Any student requesting special consideration should download the Documentation of Medical and/or Psychological Conditions (PDF) form.
+The student will need to complete a portion of the form and then ask a health care professional with no familial relationship to the student to provide the remaining information.
+Students seeking special consideration for a physical condition must provide documentation from a trained, licensed medical professional who is qualified in the diagnosis and treatment of the condition.
+Students seeking special consideration for a psychological condition must provide documentation from a trained, licensed or certified mental health professional who is qualified in the diagnosis and treatment of the condition.
+Individuals requesting the use of a service or assistance animal should refer to the service and assistance animals policy for complete details of definitions, procedures and handler responsibilities.

 All documentation will then be reviewed by a committee (as detailed below).
 Any member of the committee may contact the health care provider for additional information or clarification.
-The final decision for accommodation rests with the Director of Residence Life.
-Every effort is made to meet students' special needs within our housing system and food service plan using the alternatives available.
+The final decision for accommodation rests with the Coordinator of Academic Support and Advising.
+Every effort is made to meet students' special needs within our housing system and dining service plan using the alternatives available.

 Timeline for requesting special consideration